 Think of information architecture as the blueprint for the building: the user interface is created and designed based on the logic and structure dictated by the IA.
 While placing a prominent search box on your website might increase usability, an Information Architect would ask why your users are struggling to navigate your website in the first place.

-What Do Information Architects Focus On?
+What Does Information Architecture Focus On?

 Who Needs Information Architecture?

 In short, everyone.
 Even if we’re not aware of it, there’s an element of IA in any experience that we’re planning, whether it’s the layout of physical or digital space.
 When designing a digital space, such as a website, DAM, CMS, or any other information management software, establishing a good information structure is key to the success of the information product or service.
 If you currently have a platform that is suffering from common usability problems, consulting with an experienced Information Architect could save you a lot of money and headaches in the long run.